Edge-Locksmith-Services/Locksmith-website/businessanalysis.md

 # Business management requirements

 ## Business environment
-Abide by life-safety codes from the National Fire Protection Association(NFPA) that deals with ingress and egress from public buildings, local building codes as required by jurisdiction.

 ## Mission, goals, and objectives
-The system should be accurate, efficient, cost-effective, user friendly and expandable in the pursuit of the system purpose.
+The website should be accurate, efficient, cost-effective, user friendly and expandable in the pursuit of the system purpose.
 ## Business model
-We are excepting this program to be expendable, interactive, adaptable to the changing technology, and not be cost-prohibitive.
+We are excepting this website to be expendable, interactive, adaptable to the changing technology, and not be cost-prohibitive.
 ## Information environment

 # Business operational requirements